-"It's tough," Calvin Johnson said.
+"It's tough," Lions receiver Calvin Johnson said.
 "We had a great week of practice last week and it just didn't translate.
 It just didn't translate to the field today."

-Even when the Lions had chances, they blew them, turning the ball over four times.
+The Lions simply never got in gear, and when they had chances, they blew them, turning the ball over four times.
 The biggest came early in the third quarter, when Joique Bell fumbled at the goal line with the Bears leading 13-0.

 Urlacher recovered and Chicago hung on from there, sending Detroit to its fourth loss in five games.